So, you wanna be rich and a successful entrepreneur? Great!

 Most companies follow the status quo, the antithesis of Rule 1, and buy expensive servers.
 Companies like DELL and IBM are only too happy to fill the order.

 Cheap parts mean high failure rates.
-Server failures are the nightmare for an IT manager.
+Server failures are a nightmare for an IT manager.
 Most companies aim for a failure rate of 4% or lower.

 Google’s hardware failure rate was almost 300% higher than industry norms at 10%.